updhull/Delani_Studio/ReadMe.md

 * Javascript

 ### Requirements
-* Either a computer,phone,tablet or an Ipad
+* Either a computer,phone,tablet or an Ipad.
-* An access to the Internet
+* An access to the Internet.

  ### Project setup & collaboration
  * To get a local copy up of this project, Clone the repo: